 Attention deficit hyperactivity disorder.
 Narcolepsy.

-High abuse potential.
-Structural cardiac abnormalities, cardiomyopathy, serious heart rhythm abnormalities, coronary artery disease: not recommended.
+Abuse potential.
+Emotionally unstable (eg, drug or alcohol abusers).
+Avoid in known structural cardiac abnormalities, cardiomyopathy, serious arrhythmias, coronary artery disease, and other cardiac problems.
 Hypertension.
 Heart failure.
 Recent MI.
 Arrhythmia.
-Assess cardiovascular status prior to treatment.
-Tourette's syndrome.
+Assess cardiovascular status prior to initiation.
 Psychosis.
 Bipolar disorder.
+Depression.
 Monitor for worsening of aggressive behavior or hostility.
-Seizure disorder; discontinue if occur.
-Peripheral vasculopathy, including Raynaud's Phenomenon; monitor for digital changes.
-Monitor growth, blood pressure, heart rate, vision.
-Prescribe limited supply to minimize overdose.
-Reevaluate need for therapy after drug-free interval.
-Pregnancy (Cat.C).
-Nursing mothers: not recommended.
+Seizure disorder: discontinue if occur.
+Risk of peripheral vasculopathy, including Raynaud's phenomenon; monitor for digital changes.
+Reduce dose or discontinue if paradoxical aggravation occurs.
+Reevaluate periodically.
+Monitor growth (esp. children), BP, HR, CBC, differential, and platelet counts.
+Pregnancy or women of childbearing potential: not recommended.

 See Contraindications.
 Caution with pressor agents, anticonvulsants.
 May increase levels of anticonvulsants, oral anticoagulants, tricyclics, phenylbutazone.
 Antagonizes guanethidine, other antihypertensives.

 Insomnia, nervousness, CNS overstimulation, anorexia, weight loss, abdominal pain, nausea, dizziness, headache, dyskinesias, hypertension, tachycardia, blood dyscrasias, rash; visual disturbances, arrhythmias, Tourette's syndrome, toxic psychosis, seizures, priapism.

 Tabs, ext-rel tabs—contact supplier; Chew tabs—100; Oral soln—500mL